Is it even possible to fight nice with your spouse?

 - Winning the argument isn’t worth losing your spouse.

-- Make sure BOTH of you have space to express yourself and be heard.
+- Make sure BOTH of you have space to express yourself and feel heard.

 - Compromise.
 You both should feel like you gave a little and got a little.